 1. Gupton, T. 2014.
 The syntax-information structure interface: clausal word order and the left periphery in Galician.
 Berlin/Boston: DeGruyter/Mouton.

 Peer-reviewed book chapters

-1. Gupton, T. forthcoming.
-"Syntax and Its Interfaces".
+1. Gupton, T. in press.
+"Syntax and Its Interfaces" (Chapter 18).
 In Geeslin, Kim (ed.).
 The Cambridge Handbook of Spanish Linguistics.
 Cambridge: Cambridge University Press.

 2. Gupton, T. 2017.
 “Early minority language acquirers of Spanish exhibit focus-related interface asymmetries: Word order alternation and optionality in Spanish-Catalan, Spanish-Galician, and Spanish-English bilinguals”.
 In Lauchlan, Fraser and María Carmen Parafita-Couto (eds.).
 Bilingualism and Minority Languages in Europe.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

 1. Knouse, Stephanie, T. Gupton, and Laurel Abreu.
 2015.
 “Teaching Hispanic Linguistics: Strategies to Engage Learners”.
 Hispania 98(2), 319-332.

 2. Gupton, T. 2014.
 “Preverbal Subjects in Galician: Experimental Data in the A vs. A’ Debate”.
 Probus 26(1), 135-175.